noahzhy/Mac_Apps/README.md

 ### Download

-Download the latest version of the application from the [releases page](./downloads/Media%20Control.zip).
+Download the latest version of the application from [here](./downloads/Media%20Control.zip).

 ## License